NVIDIA/hpc-container-maker/docs/building_blocks.md

 non-default compilers or other toolchain options are needed.
 The default value is empty.

-- __url__: The loation of the tarball that should be used to build UCX.
+- __url__: The location of the tarball that should be used to build UCX.
 The default is empty, i.e., use the release package specified by `version`.